open-ortho/edu.case.BFD9020/README.md

 # edu.case.BFD9020
-AI services backend (FastAPI) starting with image classification.
+AI services backend for the BFD9000 project, starting with FastAPI-based image classification.